Damian Drăghici: Early life

 Drăghici was born in Bucharest to a family of lăutari whose distinguished musical heritage dates back at least seven generations.
-He started to play lăutărească music in the family and tried an array of instruments before settling on the nai at the age of ten.
+He started to play lăutărească music in the family and tried an array of instruments before settling on the nai at the age of eleven.

+Drăghici was already playing panpipes in nightclubs when he was 15.
+Some fellow musicians gave him a copy of The Real Book, which led to him learning jazz standards and becoming obsessed with jazz.